Anthony Johnson (colonist): Conclusion of indentured servitude

 Sometime after 1635, António and Mary concluded the terms of their indentured servitude.
 António changed his name to Anthony Johnson.
 He first entered the legal record as an unindentured man when he purchased a calf in 1647.

-Johnson was granted a large plot of farmland by the colonial government after he paid off his indentured contract by his labor.
+The colonial government granted Johnson a large plot of farmland after he paid off his indentured contract by his labor.
 On July 24, 1651, he acquired 250 acre of land under the headright system by buying the contracts of five indentured servants, one of whom was his son, Richard Johnson.
-The headright system worked in such a way that if a man were to bring indentured servants over to the colonies (in this particular case, Johnson brought the five servants), he was owed 50 acres a "head", or servant.
+The headright system worked so that if a man were to bring indentured servants over to the colonies (in this particular case, Johnson brought the five servants), he was owed 50 acres a "head", or servant.
 The land was located on the Great Naswattock Creek, which flowed into the Pungoteague River in Northampton County, Virginia.

-With his own indentured servants, Johnson ran his own tobacco farm.
-In fact, one of those servants, John Casor, would later become one of the first African men to be declared indentured for life.
+Johnson ran a tobacco farm using indentured servants.
+One of those servants, John Casor, would later become one of the first African men to be declared indentured for life.

 In 1652, "an unfortunate fire" caused "great losses" for the family, and Johnson applied to the courts for tax relief.
-The court reduced the family's taxes and on February 28, 1652, exempted his wife Mary and their two daughters from paying taxes at all "during their natural lives."
+The court reduced the family's taxes and, on February 28, 1652, exempted his wife Mary and their two daughters from paying taxes "during their natural lives."
 At that time, taxes were levied on people, not property.
 Under the 1645 Virginia taxation act, "all negro men and women and all other men from the age of 16 to 60 shall be judged tithable."
 It is unclear from the records why the Johnson women were exempted, but the change gave them the same social standing as white women, who were not taxed.
 During the case, the justices noted that Anthony and Mary "have lived Inhabitants in Virginia (above thirty years)" and had been respected for their "hard labor and known service".

-By the 1650s, Anthony and Mary Johnson were farming 250 acres in Northampton County while their two sons owned a total of 550 acres.
+By the 1650s, Anthony and Mary Johnson were farming 250 acres in Northampton County, while their two sons owned 550 acres.